Skip to main content

 Dr. Maxime Carré

-I completed a French/German mechanical engineering degree with a specialism in control theory.
-This background offers me a broad technical and scientifical understanding, which in my opinion is really crucial when it comes to electrochemical systems.
-I have been developing a stationary fuel cell system for 12 years, and more recently an electrolyzer system.
-As one of the research associates with the longest experience in this field, I like to describe myself as the “living encyclopedia” of stationary fuel cell systems.
+I completed a French / German mechanical engineering degree with specialism in control theory.
+This background offers me a broad technical and scientifical understanding, which is in my opinion really crucial when it comes to electrochemical systems.
+I have developed stationary fuel cell systems for 13 years and focused on electrolyzer systems more recently.
+As one of the research associates with the longest experience in this field, I like to describe myself as the “living encyclopedia” of stationary electrochemical systems.
 I am eager to continue this journey along the electrolyzer route.

 Please tell us what fascinates you most about research.

-In a research environment, you have to stay focused on one or two high-level objective(s) to obtain results, often over a long period of time.
-On the other hand, every day is different, because you tackle many different challenges on the journey to his high-level goal.
-This contrast makes the job very exciting!
-Another aspect that fascinates me is the pioneering spirit — being probably the first person to solve a problem is very motivating for me.
+In a research environment, on one hand, you have to concentrate on one or two high-level objectives to get results, often over a long period of time.
+On the other hand, no two days are the same because you have to tackle various challenges on the journey to this high-level goal.
+This contrast is what makes the job so exciting!
+I'm also fascinated by the pioneering spirit: the prospect of probably being the first to solve a particular problem is very motivating for me.

 What makes research done at Bosch so special?

-At Bosch Research, we develop products that make sense and improve the daily lives of millions of people in a sustainable way.
-For me, this is the main benefit of being part of the research at Bosch, and in my opinion probably the best motivator to achieve world-class results.
-On a more pragmatic note, I can say that the infrastructures, funding, and decision processes are top-notch, which allows us to concentrate on what really matters — cutting-edge scientific results.
+At Bosch Research, we develop products that make sense, that improve the quality of life for millions of people in a sustainable way.
+For me, this is the main benefit of contributing to research at Bosch and, in my opinion, the best motivator to achieve world-class results.
+On a more pragmatic note, I can say that the infrastructure, funding, and high-level decision processes allow us to concentrate on what matters: delivering cutting-edge scientific results.

 What research topics are you currently working on at Bosch?